-561 10.0 APPENDIX 2 -Examples of changes and reporting requirements
+491 10.0 APPENDIX 2 -Examples of changes and reporting requirements

-562 Changes in manufacturing processes, facility and/or Quality Management System
+492 Changes in manufacturing processes, facility and/or Quality Management System

-Example Category (Significant, non-significant) Changes to QMS Certificate, such as: Significant Change/addition/removal of manufacturing site, Change of scope Change to manufacturing processes (including changes made to outsourced processes) that may affect the safety and/or performance/effectiveness of the medical device, such as: Significant Change in the equipment used for cutting, resulting in the change in length of sutures.
-Moulding or cutting manufacturing process Change of centrifugation to filtration process which results in better molecule separation.
-Change of implant manufacturing process from casting to 3D printing Change from manual operation to automatic operation, without changing the product specification Change in specification of registered medical device due to change in critical supplier, such as: Significant Change in biological components sources or biological manufacturing processes in general Change of supplier of plastic raw material of catheter.
-Change of supplier of biological component with different manufacturing process Changes to Manufacturing QC process issues, such as: Removal of two test parameter or modification of acceptance criteria, change in the sampling processes for QC testing Significant Changes to QMS Certificate, such as: Change of zip code on the certificate, typo errors and correction Non-Significant Changes to Manufacturing QC process, such as: New QC specification with additional testing Change of measuring and/or monitoring equipment without changing test parameter Non-Significant Changes to Manufacturing QC process issues, such as: Change in non-critical supplier that extrudes the polymer tubing with no change in finished product performance specifications.
+Category Example (Significant, Non-significant) Changes to QMS Certificate, such as: Significant Change/addition/removal of manufacturing site, Change of scope.
+Change to manufacturing processes (including changes made to outsourced processes) that may affect the safety and/or performance/effectiveness of the medical device, such as: Significant Change in the equipment used for cutting, resulting in the change in length of sutures, Change of centrifugation to filtration process which results in better molecule separation, Change of implant manufacturing process from casting to 3D printing, Change from manual operation to automatic operation, without changing the product specification.
+Change in specification of registered medical device due to change in critical supplier, such as: Significant Change in biological components sources or biological manufacturing processes in general, Change of supplier of plastic raw material of catheter, Change of supplier of biological component with different manufacturing process.
+Changes to Manufacturing QC process issues, such as: Significant Removal of two test parameter or modification of acceptance criteria, Change in the sampling processes for QC testing.
+Changes to QMS Certificate, such as: Non-significant Change of zip code on the certificate, typo errors and correction.
+Changes to Manufacturing QC process, such as: Non-significant New QC specification with additional testing, Change of measuring and/or monitoring equipment without changing test parameter.

+Changes to Manufacturing QC process issues, such as: Non-significant Change in non-critical supplier that is fully qualified that has no o in finished product performance specifications. change

+Changes in design for general medical devices

+Category Example (Significant, Non-significant) All changes to the control mechanisms, operating principles and/or design characteristics of a medical device, such as: Significant Change from a quantitative assay to a qualitative assay, Addition of a footswitch to an X-ray system that previously do not operate via a footswitch mechanism, Change of a substrate of an immunological test.
+Change in the design characteristics that allows for additional or broader intended use/indication for use, such as: Significant A smaller sized hip prosthesis or fracture fixation screw that are significantly different from their predicate designs, Addition of urine as specimen in the intended use/indication for use for creatinine test.
+Change that have pre-clinical and/or clinical data identified new risks that adversely affects the safety and/or performance/effectiveness of the device, such as: Significant The original heat-sealing package barrier found risk of leakage and change to sterile packaging barrier.
+Change results of a risk analysis undertaken during the design validation process raise new issues of safety and/or performance, such as: Significant Change from an internal direct current (DC) power source to an external alternating current (AC) source or vice versa, During the clinical validation process, ceramic dental cap has found durability issues, other materials have to be considered, Change to the cable design and grip of a steerable ablation catheter, which results in improved deliverability and improved procedural times.
+Change to the design, manufacturing, or components whether it change its intended performance or not, such as: All changes in specifications (including shelf life and stability) of an IVD medical device, Significant Changes in biological or chemical components of reagents.
+Change of the secondary packaging with no impact on storage conditions or stability.
 Non-significant

-564 Changes in design for medical devices

-Example Category (Significant, non-significant) All changes to the control mechanisms, operating principles and/or design characteristics of a medical device, such as: Significant Change from a quantitative assay to a qualitative assay Addition of a footswitch to an X-ray system that previously do not operate via a footswitch mechanism.
-Change of a substrate of an immunological test.
-Change in the design characteristics that allows for additional or broader intended use/indication for use, such as: Significant A smaller sized hip prosthesis or fracture fixation screw that are significantly different from their predicate designs.
-Addition of urine as specimen in the intended use/indication for use for creatinine test Change that have Pre-clinical and/or clinical data identified new risks that adversely affects the safety and/or performance/effectiveness of the device, such as: Significant The original heat-sealing package barrier found risk of leakage and change to sterile packaging barrier Change results of a risk analysis undertaken during the design validation process raise new issues of safety and/or performance, such as: Significant Change from an internal direct current (DC) power source to an external alternating current (AC) source or vice versa During the clinical validation process, ceramic dental cap has found durability issues, other materials has to be considered Change to the cable design and grip of a steerable ablation catheter, which results in improved deliverability and improved procedural times.
-Change to the design, manufacturing or components whether it change its intended performance or not, such as: Significant All changes in specifications (including shelf life and stability) of an IVD medical device Changes in biological or chemical components of reagents Change of the secondary packaging with no impact on storage conditions or stability Non-significant Change of colour of the cap of a reagent Non-significant
+Change of colour of the cap of a reagent.

-Changes to sterilisation facility and its process and/or Quality Management System
+497 Changes to sterilisation facility and its process and/or Quality Management System